OpenDataAarhus/odaa_dk/README.md

 ## Install the site
 In your browser goto http://odaa.local and run the default installation process.
-After that sync files and the database from the production system and your are ready to stater coding.
+After that sync files and the database from the production system and your are ready to start coding.